 • In 2021, the Alzheimer’s Association reported the total lifetime cost of care for someone with dementia was $377,621.
 70 percent of that figure is borne by family caregivers via unpaid caregiving and out-of-pocket expenses.

-• The Alzheimer’s Association also notes that over half of family caregivers (57 percent) to those diagnosed with Alzheimer’s and other forms of dementia provided care for four or more years.
+• The Alzheimer’s Association also notes that over half of family caregivers (57 percent) of those diagnosed with Alzheimer’s and other forms of dementia provided care for four or more years.

 Additionally, a significant amount of caregiving is provided by unpaid family members who take time away from their careers and other family responsibilities, and the impact is oftentimes severe.